Đầm Cút - the 3km "moat" that surrounds Hoa Lu Cave

 Note

-Generally speaking, if a place of worship is named a Pagoda, it follows the Buddhist religion where a Temple will generally be of Confuscian or Taoist origin.
-This can be confusing in Vietnam as often a Pagoda will also contain Confusian type altars or statues of the famed Mother Goddess of the ancient folk religions and vice versa.
-However, the terms are not interchangeable and do not refer to the building style (Temples and Pagodas can often follow similar construction styles).
+Generally speaking, if a place of worship is named a Pagoda, it follows the Buddhist religion where a Temple will generally be of Confucian or Taoist origin.
+This can be confusing in Vietnam as often a Pagoda will also contain Confucian type altars or statues of the famed Mother Goddess of the ancient Đạo Mẫu folk religion and vice versa.
+However, the terms are not interchangeable and do not refer to the building style (Temples and Pagodas can often follow similar construction styles) but to the activities the buildings are dedicated to.

 A Secret Location